Subhadhanush-R/Blinkit-SQL/README.md

 🧠 Used Queries: SELECT, WHERE, GROUP BY, ORDER BY, SUM(), AVG(), DISTINCT, LIMIT and JOIN

 ## 👨‍💻 Author
-Subhadhanush 📌 Data Analyst Enthusiast | Power BI Learner | Dashboard Creator
+Subhadhanush 📌 Data Analyst Enthusiast | SQL Learner

 ## 🌟 If you like this project, don’t forget to ⭐ the repo!